kev197/bayes-filter-sim/README.md

 ## Performance Metrics

-When the time step k attains a threshold T the program terminates and displays a matplotlib plot.
+When the time step k exceeds a threshold T the program terminates and displays a matplotlib plot.
 The metric I use is RMSE (Root Mean Squared Error).
 To calculate this I let the true position of the dot be the actual state and use methods to determine an overall "average" position of the various filters.
 For EKF, I just used the mean.
 For the PF, I take the expected x and y across all particles.
 For the GF, I take the expected x and y across the centers of all grid cells.

 <img src="https://github.com/user-attachments/assets/f51a4f61-eae3-4796-a1d6-78f64bea318e" alt="image" width="400"/>